briwoto/hfscripts/README.md

 # hfscripts

+// does not follow clean architecture principles - script directly interacts with the Postgres class - need to add one layer of abstraction between script and DB

 /\*
 The next phase of the campaigns i.e. sending the emails to the users can be done in this way